Can I Work With An Expired Green Card? Key Points

 If You Are A Permanent Resident

 To renew your Green Card as a permanent resident, submit Form I-90, Application to Replace Permanent Resident Card.
-Typically, your Green Card will be renewed in about eight months after submitting the application.
+Typically, your Green Card will be renewed in about 17.5 months after submitting the application.

 Once you file Form I-90, the U.S. Citizenship and Immigration Services (USCIS) will send you Form I-797C, Notice of Action to confirm that they have received your application.